Anti-Life Equation: Use in storylines

-After Darkseid's disappearance, the Calculator tasks himself with the role of tracking down the fragments of the Equation left in the internet, which had taken the appearance of floating diamonds in Alta Viva, an in-universe multi-player online game similar to Second Life.
+After Darkseid's disappearance, the Calculator tasks himself with the role of tracking down the fragments of the Equation left in the Internet, which had taken the appearance of floating diamonds in Alta Viva, an online multiplayer game similar to Second Life.
 By having real diamonds cut in the shape of the virtual ones, the Calculator hopes to harness and restore its power for himself.

-The Multiversity features a different version to the Anti-Life Equation known as the Anti-Death Equation: a dark, mysterious power used by the Gentry, capable of transforming and corroding anything from the laws of physics to even beings as powerful as Monitors, turning its victims into gruesome and evil creatures who are incapable of dying.
+The Multiversity features a different version of the Anti-Life Equation known as the Anti-Death Equation: a dark, mysterious power used by the Gentry, capable of transforming and corroding anything from the laws of physics to even beings as powerful as Monitors, turning its victims into immortal, gruesome, and evil creatures.

-In DCU continuity the Equation itself retains its importance to a great many interested parties having come into the control of a host of users both in incomplete and whole formulations of itself.
-It is first possessed by the evil Old God Yuga Khan who uses it to resurrect many of his fallen brethren in a final battle against his sons Uxas and Izaya before falling in battle.
-Eventually many an individual would come to possess either finite understanding or complete utilization of the Anti-Life Equation for their own personal use over time.
-Some eons later Darkseid would use a fraction of its nightmarish will-sapping power in his invasion cycles of the Earth 2 parallel universe; soon it was revealed that others possessed the full Equation but lacked the incentive to use it.
+In DCU continuity, the Equation itself retains its importance to a great many interested parties having come into the control of a host of users both in incomplete and whole formulations of itself.
+It is first possessed by the Old God Yuga Khan, who uses it to resurrect many of his fallen brethren in a final battle against his sons Uxas (Darkseid) and Izaya before falling in battle.
+Eventually, many an individual would come to possess either finite understanding or complete utilization of the Anti-Life Equation.
+Some eons later, Darkseid would use a fraction of its power in his invasion of Earth-Two; soon it was revealed that others possessed the full Equation, but lacked the incentive to use it.
 The formula itself however is revealed to be a sentient being able to express itself to its current hosts.

-It was revealed that the Anti-Life Equation was the source of the Anti-Matter Universe's creation, and that the Anti-Monitor used to be a Qwardian scientist in the Anti-Matter Universe named Mobius who was the first to find and touch the Anti-Life Equation; it then fused with him and transformed him into the Anti-Monitor, the Anti-Life Equation's living embodiment.
+It was revealed that the Anti-Life Equation was the source of the Anti-Matter Universe's creation, and that the Anti-Monitor used to be a Qwardian scientist in the Anti-Matter Universe named Mobius who was the first to find and touch the Anti-Life Equation; it then fused with him and transformed him into the Anti-Monitor, the embodiment of the Anti-Life Equation.
 When Darkseid died in the battle against him and his daughter Grail, Mobius forfeited the equation to return to his original form.
 The power itself which possessed him is now in the hands of his original benefactor, establishing her as the Goddess of Anti-Life.